Ladysmith, British Columbia: Ethnicity

+Note: Totals greater than 100% due to multiple origin responses.

 Media

 The Ladysmith-Chemainus Chronicle, a weekly community paper on Vancouver Island with a circulation of 1,898, has been printed locally and was founded in 1908.
 It is circulated in the communities of Ladysmith and Chemainus, in central Vancouver Island.
 It is archived online in the Google news archive.

 Education

 Ladysmith Secondary School is the only secondary school in Ladysmith.
 The area has three elementary schools: Ladysmith Primary School (Kindergarten to Grade 3), Ladysmith Intermediate School (Grade 4 to Grade 7), and École North Oyster Elementary (Kindergarten to Grade 7). École North Oyster Elementary is a dual-track school, having both French immersion and English programs.
 Davis Road Elementary School (Kindergarten to Grade 7) was open from 1963 until June 2014 when it was closed due to being over capacity.

 Business

-The Syfy original series Resident Alien is largely filmed within the town of Ladysmith.
-During production, many of the town's residents are employed as background performers.
-The town is transformed into the show's fictional setting of Patience, Colorado.
-Showrunner Chris Sheridan stated that production of the series is the subject of much attention and that residents often attempt to glean spoilers based on the observations of filming, leading certain scenes to be filmed at night.
-He furthermore detailed that while the filming does create disruptions such as the temporary closures of streets, the show's crew makes every effort to be as respectful as possible.
+The Syfy original series Resident Alien, which ended in 2025, was largely filmed within the town of Ladysmith.
+During production, many of the town's residents were employed as background performers.
+The town was transformed into the show's fictional setting of Patience, Colorado.
+Showrunner Chris Sheridan stated that production of the series was the subject of much attention and that residents often attempted to glean spoilers based on the observations of filming, leading certain scenes to be filmed at night.
+He furthermore detailed that while the filming did create disruptions such as the temporary closures of streets, the show's crew made every effort to be as respectful as possible.